BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on basis risk.pdf.md

 EIOPA-BoS-14/172 EN

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, translucent, rounded diamond shape containing the European Union's circle of twelve stars.
-Below the graphic is the stylized lowercase acronym "eiopa" and the full name of the authority in a sans-serif font.

-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A presentation slide with the title "Guidelines on basis risk" in bold black text with a slight drop shadow, set against a plain light blue background.